-Pachyphytum ‘Captain Jessop’ is an evergreen, perennial, succulent plant with descending or hanging stems.
-The leaves are dark green to violet-red, up to 4 inches (10 cm) long and arranged in rosettes.
-The flowers have red-orange petals surrounded by fleshy, greenish-white sepals.
+Pachyphytum 'Captain Jessop' is a beautiful small succulent with descending or hanging stems and leaves arranged in rosettes at the end of the stems.
+The leaves range from dark green to violet-red and measure up to 4 inches (10 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Pachyphytum will not tolerate frosts well.
 Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures that may go below 45 °F (7 °C) during the extended period should be avoided.
 It tolerates high heat and intense sunlight.
 As with most succulents from the Crassulaceae family, Pachyphytum can tolerate (and even appreciated) poor soil conditions so long as it is well-draining.
 It can thrive in full or partial sunlight.